 - 7.1 An Adjudicator shall not conduct an adjudication in which the Adjudicator has or may reasonably be perceived to have a Conflict of Interest.
-The Adjudicator shall ensure the Adjudicator has no Conflict of Interest and continues to have no Conflict of Interest in any adjudication for which the Adjudicator is selected or appointed. - 7.2 Both before and throughout the adjudication process, an Adjudicator must disclose all interests, relationships and matters likely to affect the Adjudicator's independence or impartiality or that might reasonably be perceived as likely to do so. - 7.3 Where an Adjudicator is or becomes aware that he or she is not able or may not be able to maintain the required degree of independence or impartiality, the Adjudicator must immediately: - advise the parties of the possible Conflict of Interest and hear submissions on the issue; and - 2) advise and request advice from ODACC. - 7.4 Where a Party to an adjudication raises an allegation of Conflict of Interest, the Adjudicator must immediately inform ODACC of the allegation.
+The Adjudicator shall ensure the Adjudicator has no Conflict of Interest and continues to have no Conflict of Interest in any adjudication for which the Adjudicator is selected or appointed. - 7.2 Both before and throughout the adjudication process, an Adjudicator must disclose all interests, relationships and matters likely to affect the Adjudicator's independence or impartiality or that might reasonably be perceived as likely to do so. - 7.3 Where an Adjudicator is or becomes aware that he or she is not able or may not be able to maintain the required degree of independence or impartiality, the Adjudicator must immediately: - 1) advise the parties of the possible Conflict of Interest and hear submissions on the issue; - 2) advise and request advice from ODACC. - 7.4 Where a Party to an adjudication raises an allegation of Conflict of Interest, the Adjudicator must immediately inform ODACC of the allegation.
 After receiving advice from ODACC, the Adjudicator may choose either to resign or to hear submissions from the Parties on the issue of the alleged Conflict of Interest.
-After submissions, the Adjudicator may resign or determine that the Adjudicator does not have a Conflict of Interest. - 7.5 Each Adjudicator must complete and sign the ODACC Independence and Impartiality Form attached as Appendix "A" to the Code for each adjudication.
+After submissions, the Adjudicator may resign or determine that the Adjudicator does not have a Conflict of Interest. - 7.5 By agreeing to conduct an adjudication, the Adjudicator affirms the following: - 1.
+The Adjudicator is, and shall remain, independent of the Parties. - 2.
+The Adjudicator is, and shall remain, impartial in the conduct of the adjudication. - 3.
+The Adjudicator has no Conflict of Interest, as defined in this Code. - 4.
+The Adjudicator is not aware of any circumstances that could reasonably give rise to a perception of a Conflict of Interest or bias, and shall avoid and, if necessary, disclose to the Parties and to ODACC any such circumstances that may arise prior to the conclusion of the adjudication.